-In the RHRK, at present (09/2018), you have 200 pages per month available.
+In the RHRK, you also get a monthly quota for print outs, see the respective Information Page.
 You can see your consumption after Login in the RHRK's Serviceportal.
 Further information can be found on the website of the RHRK.

 You can change your password for the CIP cluster at the Department of Mathematics with the program "Mate-Terminal" that you can find on the Desktop, with the command "passwd".